mhorr/mavencode-assignment/README.md

 # Mavencode-assignment
 What is this?
 It's a coding assignment I did as part of an interview process.
 It's a simple golang microservice that stores and queries 'person' objects via RabbitMQ and Redis.
-The full instructions is in this document, [here](#Assignment).
+I've reproduced the assignment in a later section of this document, [here](#Assignment).

 # Running the service
 I've packaged the service up using docker-compose.
 To run it, you need to have docker-compose and golang installed.
 With those prerequisites, do the following: